BadRAM/nestphalia-1401/notes.md

 Tutorial Plan:
 ==============
  - Tell the player to go to battle with a premade fort that is guaranteed to lose, so that the player understands how a battle works before designing their first fort.
  - Provide a Bugspedia (Tome of bug lore?
-Nestpedia?) with explanations of more complex subjects like hate, fear, and
+Nestpedia?) with explanations of more complex subjects like hate, fear, and wave scaling, as well as stat cards for bugs

 Screen Hierarchy: